jonathan-hase/Periphery-Blog/content/posts/1_example/index.md

 description: "The second post of periphery"         # Meta description for SEO and social sharing
 date: 2020-09-15T11:30:03+00:00    # Publication timestamp, used for sorting and display
 author: "periphery"               # Author name; can also be a list for multiple authors
-showtoc: true                     # Show Content Overview at top of post.
+showtoc: true                     # Show Table of Content (toc) at top of post.
 Default false

 draft: true                      # Hugo: if true, page is omitted unless built with --buildDrafts
 searchHidden: true               # PaperMod: omit this page from client-side search